Nepero27182/BNetSwitcher/README.md

 ## Features

-- **Automatic Dark Mode Detection**: Automatically loads your Windows theme preference (light/dark) on startup
+- **Automatic Dark Mode Detection**: Matches the GUI to your Windows light/dark preference on launch.
+- **BattleTag & Rank Tracking**: Add a BattleTag per account and automatically fetch Tank/DPS/Support/Open Queue SR via the OverFast API (requires internet access) when the window opens.
+- **Persistent BattleTags**: Tags are saved per account in `%APPDATA%\BNetSwitcher\battletags.json`, so EXE builds remain portable.
-- **Account Reordering**: When you switch to an account, it moves to the top of the list for quick access next time
+- **Account Reordering**: Switching moves the selected account to the top of the config for faster follow-up launches.
-- **Silent Operation**: No console window, runs cleanly in the background
+- **Silent Operation**: No console window; ideal for background use or pinned taskbar shortcuts.
-- **Double-Click Support**: Switch accounts by double-clicking or using the button
-- **Account List**: Displays all saved Battle.net accounts from your config file
+- **Data Grid with Double-Click Support**: Inline edit BattleTags, inspect ranks, and double-click any row to switch instantly.
-- **Auto-Launch**: Automatically stops the current Battle.net process and launches it with the selected account
+- **Auto-Launch & Cleanup**: Stops the current Battle.net process, launches it again, and closes the GUI automatically.
-- **Config Backup**: Creates automatic backups of your Battle.net config before switching accounts
+- **Config Backup**: Creates backups of `Battle.net.config` before every change for safety.

 ## Quick Start Guide

 Follow this guide every time you want to switch between accounts:

 ### Step 1: Launch the Tool
-Run `bnet-switcher.exe` (or `.\bnet-switcher-gui.ps1` if using PowerShell)
+Run `bnet-switcher.exe` (or `.\bnet-switcher-gui.ps1` if using PowerShell).
+The grid will populate with every account found in your Battle.net config.

-### Step 2: Select First Account
+### Step 2: Add or Update BattleTags (Optional)
-- The first account in the list will be automatically selected
-- Click **"Switch Account"** or **double-click** the account name
-- Battle.net will launch with that account

-### Step 3: Enter Password
-- Enter your Battle.net password when prompted
-- Wait for the account to fully load
+- Click inside the **BattleTag** column next to an account to add or edit a tag (format: `Name#1234`).
+- BattleTags save automatically to `%APPDATA%\BNetSwitcher\battletags.json` so the tool can write even when located in Program Files.

+### Step 3: Let Ranks Load
+- After the window opens, the tool calls the OverFast API for every BattleTag.
+- Tank, DPS, Support, and Open Queue ranks fill in as soon as the responses arrive (placeholders show “Pending…” while loading).

-### Step 4: Switch to Next Account
+### Step 4: Switch Accounts
-- Open the switcher tool again (or keep it open)
-- Select the next account from the list
-- Click **"Switch Account"** or **double-click**
+- Select any row (or keep the first selection) and click **"Switch Account"** or simply double-click the account name.
-- Battle.net will close and reopen with the new account
+- Battle.net closes, the config updates, and the launcher restarts under the chosen account.

 ### Step 5: Repeat for All Accounts
 - Continue steps 3-4 for each account you want to log into